Lacordaire

 • Located within 30 metres of the tunnel axis

-The inspections will serve to compile an inventory of the structures surrounding the worksites for the Blue line extension.
+The inspections will serve to compile an inventory of the structures surrounding the worksites for the Blue line project.
 The findings of the inspections will also be used to establish the maximum vibration levels for each site.
 Although these inspections are a precautionary measure, they are essential in the unlikely event that the work causes any damage.

 As a further precaution, any building within 100 metres of a worksite where there will be microblasting will receive a carbon monoxide detector a few weeks before the excavation work starts.